96-problems/medium-sdk-swift/README.md

 Medium SDK - Swift
 ===============
-> A library to allow access to Medium SDK to any Swift iOS application.
+> A library to allow access to Medium API for any Swift iOS application.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]